HTML to Image in JavaScript and Node.js

 HTML to Image Example

-Here’s a simple example using Node.js:
+Here’s a simple example using the built-in fetch (Node.js 18+):

 import fs from 'fs/promises';